tpkn/dates-range/README.md

 # Dates Range
 Go module to get a list of dates between two dates

-The same thing, but in the cli format - [seqd](https://github.com/tpkn/seqd).
+The same thing, but more advanced and binary - [seqd](https://github.com/tpkn/seqd).

 ## API